American Savings Statistics: How Much Should You Have in Your Savings Account?

 Part of the problem is that women are earning less than men.
 Recent data shows that women earn roughly 80% of what men earn in full-time jobs.
 One aspect driving the income gap is the low ratio of women working in the highest-paid fields, including engineering and tech jobs.

 At the same time, there are fewer women employed than men.
-According to the average American savings statistics, this employment gap is only fueling the savings gap.
+This employment gap is only fueling the savings gap.

 Meanwhile, a Senate hearing several years ago noted that company policies prohibiting employees from discussing their salaries with co-workers help keep women in the dark about wage discrimination.
 The American Savings Bank was named as one of the companies enforcing this rule.